Tatra Sthitau Yatno’bhyasah

 Regardless of what you need to do internally in order to maintain a state of equanimity, do it.
 I am not advising, however, that you use these words as an excuse to live in a state of denial of reality.
 Instead, please use this information to live in acceptance of what is in every moment of your day.
 From that place, take the necessary steps within and around yourself in order to accomplish your goal of neutral, unattached, observation and only aim to do things/perform karma (meaning thoughts, words, and actions) that maintain your peace.

 Dropping your attachments to distorted thoughts and stress-inducing expectations is the quickest and easiest way to accomplish this goal since mental gymnastics and external actions can be more damaging and tiresome than simply remaining neutral and aware.

 You can think and talk yourself into balance as well, but it is much more effective to simply relax and stress about less.

-It is also easy to be swept away into worry or any number of negative emotions as well, so being in practice at all times is required in order to avoid further problems.
-If you remain neutral and observant regardless of your outside situation, this will further avoid performing any negative Karma towards your body and your mind in the form of stressful thoughts, or towards others in the form of words and actions.
+It is also easy to be swept away into worry or by any number of negative emotions as well at any given moment if you are not diligently and continually maintaining steadiness of mind, so being in practice at all times is required in order to avoid a number of different problems.
+If you remain neutral and observant regardless of your outside situation, this will further avoid performing any negative/harmful Karma towards your body and your mind in the form of stressful thoughts, or towards others in the form of destructive/damaging words and actions.

 With this being said (or written), your prompt for this week is to simply stress about less.